-WASHINGTON, Jan 8 (Reuters) - The U.S. National Transportation Safety Board said on Wednesday that investigative work on a battery fire aboard a Japan Airlines Boeing 787 Dreamliner jet in January 2013 would be completed by the end of March.
+WASHINGTON, Jan 8 (Reuters) - The U.S. National Transportation Safety Board said on Wednesday the investigative work on a battery fire aboard a Japan Airlines Boeing 787 Dreamliner plane in January 2013 would be completed by the end of March.

-The agency gave no indications about the cause of the fire and said its final report on the incident at Boston Logan International Airport would be presented at a public meeting in Washington in the fall.
+The agency said its final report on the incident at Boston Logan International Airport would be presented at a public meeting in Washington in the fall.

-Members of the investigative team have been working for months in the United States, Japan, France, and Taiwan in their study of the Dreamliner battery and charging system.
+Members of the investigative team have been working for months in the United States, Japan, France, and Taiwan.

 - Politics & Government